Phatnoir/jellyfin-renamer/README.md

 # Universal Media Renamer for Jellyfin/Plex

-A robust Bash script that automatically renames TV show files and folders to be compatible with Jellyfin, Plex, and other media servers.
+A robust Bash script that automatically renames TV show files to be compatible with Jellyfin, Plex, and other media servers.

 > ⚠️ **Disclaimer**
 > This script is in active development and may have bugs.